Skip to main content

 from stable_worldmodel.solver import CEMSolver

-# collect a dataset
+# 1. Collect a dataset

-world = swm.World('swm/PushT-v1', num_envs=8)
+world = swm.World("swm/PushT-v1", num_envs=8)

 world.set_policy(your_expert_policy)

-dataset = HDF5Dataset(name='pusht_demo', num_steps=16)
+dataset = swm.data.load_dataset("data/pusht_demo.lance", num_steps=16)

-world_model = ... # your world-model
+world_model = ... # your model

-# evaluate with model predictive control
+# 3. Evaluate with model-predictive control

 solver = CEMSolver(model=world_model, num_samples=300)